Kudan (yōkai): Meiji Restoration onward

 On June 21, 1909, a Nagoya newspaper reported a sighting of the kudan.
 According to the article, a calf had been born with a human face a decade before in a farmhouse on the Gotō Islands.
 It reported that "It died only 31 days after its birth and prophesied a war between Japan and Russia."
 The calf was later stuffed and put on display in the Yahiro Museum in Nagasaki.
 The museum has since closed and the calf's whereabouts are unknown.
 (Note: Section: Hizen no kudan ▽肥前の「件」, "Kisha kurige 汽車栗毛", Nagoya shimbun, 21 June Meiji 42/1909.
 Quoted in Yumoto 1999.
-Miyatake (1931) also quotes the newspaper, but assings the date Meiji 38.)
+Miyatake (1931) also quotes the newspaper, but assigns the date Meiji 38.)

 From the Meiji period onward, stuffed carcasses of cattle and swine purported to be kudan" were being exhibited at "spectacle show shacks" (misemonogoya (見世物小屋)).
 Lafcadio Hearn (Glimpses of Unfamiliar Japan, vol. 2, 1894) recorded the incident in 1892 about a travelling showmen who brought a stuffed kudan aboard a ship bound for Mihonoseki.
 Their unholy conduct of transporting the kudan, a tiger and other dead animals was blamed by the priest for the sudden squall, which forced the ship to abandon disembarking at Mihonoseki and turn back.

 The theory about the kudan being a benevolent wish-granting creature subsided during the Shōwa period and was replaced by greater emphasis on the kudan's wartime prophecies.
 A kudan appeared in 1930 in a forest in Kagawa Prefecture, prophesying: "Soon, there will be a great war.
 You shall win, but you will later be struck down by plague.
 However, those who eat red beans and tie yarn around their wrists within three days of hearing this prophecy shall not fall sick".
 In 1933, this rumor reached Nagano Prefecture and quickly spread, with elementary school students spreading it further by taking red bean rice (azuki-meshi) into school for their lunches.
 However, the content of the rumor changed.
 Instead of a kudan, the prophecy was attributed to a snake-headed beast, sent by the deity of the Suwa Grand Shrine in Nagano Prefecture.
 (Note: Cf. Mishaguji.
 The rumour in Nagano Prefecture is said to have developed from the rumours about a prophecying child given birth the previous year in 1932 by an 80-year old woman in Hokkaido, after she received message from the Amida Buddha.)